kevonc/kevonc.github.io/_posts/2020-12-08-how-directing-my-mind-got-me-to-my-goal-in-14-days-not-smart.md

 My end goal was to lose my big belly.
 But to focus on that wasn't going to get me there, so I didn't think about it at all.

-Instead, everyday I woke up, I was thinking about going for a run, doing a 20-min HIIT, and what I was going to eat.
+Instead, every day I woke up, I was thinking about going for a run, doing a 20-min HIIT, and what I was going to eat.
 These things were top of my mind, not my end goal which was out of my control.

 ### 3. I made this top of my mind